-9.1- The John McCain Funeral celebrationFor certain Carla and I were not invited to this historical event.
+1st.
+The John McCain Funeral

+Attending this celebration for certain Carla and I were not invited to this historical event.
 I apologize for the graininess of many of the pictures.
-I was fortunate, many years ago, to have possessed one of those ultra high definition Samsung TVs, that unfortunately we have no longer.
+I was fortunate, many years ago, to have possessed one of those ultra-high-definition Samsung TVs, that unfortunately we have no longer.
 Our present television just does not have the quality picture our old set did, but for this blog it's passable.
-At a future time I may come back and insert some comments and subtitles, but for now, it's mostly pictures.
+At a future time, I may come back and insert some comments and subtitles, but for now, it's mostly pictures.